Personalised assessments: information for parents and carers

-Numeracy (Procedural) and Reading personalised assessments are available throughout the year for schools to use to support learners to make progress.
+Numeracy (Procedural), Numeracy (Reasoning) and Reading personalised assessments are available throughout the year for schools to use to support learners to make progress.

-After learners have completed these assessments, schools have access to feedback on learners’ skills, progress and age-standardised scores to help plan teaching and learning.
+After learners have completed these assessments, schools have access to feedback on learners’ skills and progress to help plan teaching and learning.

 Schools will consider the most appropriate timing and methods for sharing information on learners’ reading and numeracy skills, including the feedback from personalised assessments.
-For example, schools may decide to wait until later in the school year to discuss how your child is progressing based on feedback from one or more assessments and their observations of their learning.
+Schools are encouraged to share the information with parents/carers whilst the information is current, however some schools may decide to wait until later on in the school year and discuss how your child is progressing based on feedback from one or more assessments and their observations of their learning, for example at a parents evening.

 - Personalised assessments are adaptive, meaning that questions are selected based on the responses to previous questions.
 This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they need to work on, and their next steps.